javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 To intercept reading, the `handler` should have a method `get(target, property, receiver)`.

-It triggers when a property is read, with following arguments:
+It triggers when a property is read, with the following arguments:

 - `target` -- is the target object, the one passed as the first argument to `new Proxy`,
 - `property` -- property name,